-The FloridaHealthFinder.gov website provides a clear, transparent view of performance data for over 150 selected medical conditions and procedures in Florida's short-term acute care hospitals and ambulatory (outpatient) surgery centers.
+The FloridaHealthFinder.gov website provides performance data for over 150 selected medical conditions and procedures in Florida's short-term acute care hospitals and ambulatory (outpatient) surgery centers.
 For either type of facility, the user can make a selection based on health care conditions or procedures, facility name, and/or the geographic location of the facility.
 This information is updated on a quarterly basis.